Her full-length play RIPPED

 Wyoming Theater Festival,

 The Road Theatre Company.
-RIPPED won the 2018
+RIPPED won the 2020 Will Glickman Award for Best Premiere play in the Bay Area, the 2018

 Detroit New Works Festival, and the production at Z Space received seven nomination in the